Read Later · Battlefield 1

 Matter's design premise is that newsletters deserve the same reading experience as long-form articles — and it delivers: a clean inbox for newsletter subscriptions, RSS feeds, and web clips in a single app.
 The listening mode (text-to-speech with progress sync) differentiates it from purely visual read-later apps.

 Matter doesn't have Readwise Reader's depth of highlight features or spaced-repetition review, but it's faster and more focused for people whose primary content source is newsletters rather than random web clips.
-The $8/month Pro tier adds bulk save and advanced filtering.
+The $9.99/mo annual ($12.99 monthly) Pro tier adds bulk save and advanced filtering.

 4. Instapaper — Best minimalist option

-Instapaper is the original read-later app and still the cleanest reading experience for long-form text.
-No AI features, no spaced repetition, no RSS — just distraction-free reading with highlights and offline support.
+Instapaper is the original read-later appand still the cleanest reading experience for long-form text.
+No LLM-over-content features (no per-article summaries, no chat over library, no library Q&A, no MCP, no LLM-powered tagging); Premium does ship AI voices + TTS playlists on mobile.
+No spaced repetition, no RSS — just distraction-free reading with highlights and offline support.
 Syncs to Readwise if you want the review layer.

 Worth considering if what you want is simpler, not smarter: if you read consistently and don't need AI triage, Instapaper's typography is better than most competitors at any price.